pfnet-research/NoTransactionBandNetwork/README.md

 In the absence of transaction cost, the perfect hedge is accessible based on the [Black-Scholes model](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model).
 The real market, in contrast, always involves transaction cost and thereby makes hedging optimization much more challenging.
-Since the analytic formula (such as the [Black-Scholes formula of European option](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model#Black%E2%80%93Scholes_formula)) is no longer available in such a market, human traders may hedge and then price derivatives based on their experiences.
+Since the analytic formulas (such as the [Black-Scholes formula of European option](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model#Black%E2%80%93Scholes_formula)) are no longer available in such a market, human traders may hedge and then price derivatives based on their experiences.

-Deep Hedging is a ground-breaking framework to automate and optimize such operation.
+[Deep Hedging][deep-hedging-arxiv] is a ground-breaking framework to automate and optimize such operation.
-In this framework, a neural network is trained to hedge derivatives so that it minimizes proper risk measure.
+In this framework, a neural network is trained to hedge derivatives so that it minimizes a proper risk measure.
 However, training in deep hedging suffers difficulty of action dependence since an appropriate action at the next step depends on the current action.

-We propose "*No-Transaction Band Network*" for efficient deep hedging.
+So, we propose "*No-Transaction Band Network*" for efficient deep hedging.
 This architecture circumvents the complication to facilitate quick training and better hedging.

 ![loss_lookback](fig/lb_history_10.png)